CambridgeALTA/cepoc/README.md

-# The Cambridge Exams Publishing Open Cloze dataset
+# CEPOC: The Cambridge Exams Publishing Open Cloze dataset

 This repository contains the dataset described in: